fastapi/fastapi/typing_doc.md

 In particular, the documentation would not refer to a single string passed as a parameter, only to a list.

-There are currently no practical use cases for documenting unions, so implementors are not required to support this scenario to be considered conformant, but it's included for completeness.
+There are currently no practical use cases for documenting unions, so implementers are not required to support this scenario to be considered conformant, but it's included for completeness.

 #### Duplications